paylike/api-reference/payments/index.md

 The URL to which the user should be redirected after confirming or declining a payment.
 For apps, this would be your app URL as registered with the OS (e.g.
 `myapp://page`), otherwise it is a URL for the specific order on your website.

+### `source`

+Provide additional information on the account/funding source of the amount.

+#### `source.holder`

+Provide additional information about the holder of the account/funding source.

+Currently only the string `destination` is supported indicating that the holder is the same entity as that of the destination.

+### `destination`

+Provide additional information on the destination account for the amount.

+#### `destination.id`

+A unique identifier for the destination account for the amount.
+An example could be an IBAN or an internal wallet number.

+#### `destination.holder`

+Provide additional information about the holder of the destination account for the amount.

+##### `destination.holder.id`

+A unique identifier for the holder of the destination account for the amount.
+This could be an internal customer number.

+This property may be relevant for e.g. "top up/funding" payments.

 ### `custom`